Trucking Company Liability in a Truck Accident Claim

 Truck accidents can cause serious property damage and severe injuries for everyone involved.
 In addition to filing an insurance claim or lawsuit against a negligent truck driver, you may also be able to pursue legal action against the driver’s employer trucking company.
 In some cases, however, the trucking company may allege that it is not responsible for the damages sustained because the truck driver was an independent contractor – not an employee.

 Under the law, there is a fine line between employees and independent contractors.
 In contrast to employees, independent contractors usually work when they want, set their own hours, and in some cases, may even set their own pay rates.
 However, trucking companies may still be held responsible for the negligent actions (or inactions) of independent contractor truck drivers.
 For example, trucking companies can be liable under federal law when they lease a truck or a placard to the truck driver.

 Truck accident claims can be extremely varied and complex.
 Therefore, it is not recommended that you leave the outcome of your case to chance.
-The knowledgeable Clearwater truck accident lawyers at Dolman Law Group may be able to take legal action against a trucking company on your behalf and pursue the monetary compensation that you need and deserve.
+The knowledgeable Clearwater truck accident lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA may be able to take legal action against a trucking company on your behalf and pursue the monetary compensation that you need and deserve.

 Vicarious Liability on the Part of the Trucking Company

 Under Florida’s no-fault statute, in a motor vehicle accident case, you must first exhaust your $10,000 in Personal Injury Protection (PIP) coverage before filing a claim or lawsuit against the responsible party.
 Alternatively, you can sue the at-fault party if you sustained a permanent injury in your accident.